Gain-Layer Project: Deep-Level Transient Spectroscopy

 \section{Deep-Level Transient Spectroscopy}

 DLTS is a technique in which capacitance transients caused by the de-trapping of charges from defect states are measured.
+The recorded capacitance transients at each measuring temperature are analysed by using several correlator functions (discrete Fourier analysis) \cite{dlts1, dlts2}.
 This yields time constants which follow an Arrhenius relation, which in turn is used to extract the energy level and capture cross-section of defects.
 Furthermore, the defect concentrations are extracted.
 More details about this method can be found in Ref.~\cite{Moll}.

 To achieve comparability between DLTS measurements performed at the various participating institutes, a standard set of measurement parameters was created used for all measurements.
 For standard measurements, while the majority-and-minority charge carrier injection was measured with a filling pulse of \SI{-2}{\volt} forward bias for \SI{100}{\milli\second}, the majority-only charge carrier injection was measured with \SI{0.6}{\volt} reverse bias.
 Three time windows \Tw are always measured: \SIlist{19.2;192;1920}{\milli\second}.
 The measurements are taken at a reverse bias of \SI{10}{\volt}, with a heating rate of \SI{0.1}{\kelvin\per\second} and a minimum averaging measurement time of \SI{1}{\second} for each transient.
 The measured temperature range is typically from \SIrange{20}{300}{\kelvin}.